 - Ignoring or minimizing the potential influence of stigma and discrimination on client symptoms.

-- Difficulty referring to GAT or SIT counselors when such a referral may be ethically mandated.
+- Difficulty referring to Gender Affirming Therapy or Sexual Identity Therapy counselors when such a referral may be ethically mandated.

 - COT may be seen as ethically questionable, particularly in its evaluation of SSA and its conception of how SSA may develop.